stanford-rc/globus.stanford.edu/accounts/unlink.md

 ### Step 1: Check Your Endpoints

-Check all of the endpoints and shares you administer, making sure that your _current_ primary identity is on the list of administrators.
+Check all of the endpoints (including shared endpoints) you administer, making sure that your _current_ primary identity is on the list of administrators.
 Globus Connect Personal endpoints—and shared endpoints created from Globus Connect Personal endpoints—are excluded from this step, because they can not have multiple